-- From the Celes tab, use the ARROW KEYPAD to highlight the date or time and press ENTER/MARK. - 2.
+- use the ARROW KEYPAD to highlight the date or time and press ENTER/MARK. - 2.
 Enter a new date or time and press ENTER/MARK.

-To use current date and time:
+To use the current date and time:

-From the Celes tab, press MENU, then use the ARROW KEYPAD to highlight 'Use Current Date and Time' and press ENTER/MARK.
-This selection will only be available if the current date is not displayed.
+From the 'Celes' tab, press MENU, then use the ARROW KEYPAD to highlight 'Use Current Date and Time' and press ENTER/MARK.